Configuring Windows servers with Chocolatey, PowerShell, and Octopus Runbooks

 - Select a schedule of daily or alternative schedule

-- Select the Interval at which it should execute
+- Select at what interval at which it should execute

 - Select the time the schedule should execute

-This will trigger daily at the time you set.
-I selected 12.30 pm as that’s when most people go to lunch.
+This triggers daily at the time you set.
+I selected 12.30 PM as that’s when many people go to lunch.

-You can see all of the configuration in this blog on our samples instance by logging in as Guest and selecting the Target - Windows space.
+All of the configuration in this post can be found on our samples instance by logging in as a guest and selecting the Target - Windows space.

-Octopus Runbooks and Chocolatey work well together and gives you a lot of flexibility to help you automate the installation and configuration of laptops, desktops, and servers both on-premises and in the cloud.
-They take away the need to install thousands or potentially tens of thousands of applications across your organization’s infrastructure.
-If you want to see this in action, I recently presented a webinar with Paul Broadwith from Chocolatey about Operations automation with Octopus Runbooks and Chocolatey, which demonstrated how easy this is to do with runbooks on cloud infrastructure.
+Octopus Runbooks and Chocolatey work well together, giving you the flexibility to automate the installation and configuration of servers both on-premises and in the cloud.
+They eliminate the need to install thousands of applications across your organization’s infrastructure.